MohitSing12/Algozenith/README.md

-My personal collection of solved question on the algozenith platform
+My personal collection of solved questions on the algozenith platform